What is Interchange Differential Pricing?

 Above is an example of Interchange differential using a Visa Infinite "premium" credit card.
-The examples uses a common quote of "1.59% qualified" and "0.30% non-qualified".
-Unlike our competitors, we proudly offer Cost+ Pricing to all of our merchants.
+The examples use a common quote of "1.59% qualified" and "0.30% non-qualified".
+Unlike our competitors, we proudly offer interchange plus pricing to all of our merchants.
 We charge a low, single markup on your total transaction, with no "qualified" or "non-qualified" rates.

 What many merchants find when they begin processing (and when the monthly statement comes in) is that the majority of processed cards do not fall under the qualified rate.
 This can quickly add up to significant, unpredictable monthly payment processing fees.

 The Non-Qualified Rate

 The processor will then quote you a "non-qualified rate" for all other credit cards such as 0.30%.
 When you receive your monthly statement, you'll often find that the majority of credit cards you process fall under this rate.
 Under the interchange differential model, this is only the first of two fees you'll pay for processing a card that isn't qualified.